rubenromao/m2-module-blog/README.md

 ## Extensibility

-The Rubenromao_BlogPosts module contains extensibility points that you can interact with.
+The RubenRomao_BlogPosts module contains extensibility points that you can interact with.
 Web API, Service contracts, plugins, events, and observers enable you to extend and customize the Magento application.
 You can interact with the following extension points:

-Extension developers can interact with the Rubenromao_BlogPosts module.
+Extension developers can interact with the RubenRomao_BlogPosts module.
 For more information about the Magento extension mechanism, see [Magento plug-ins](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/plugins.html).

-[The Magento dependency injection mechanism](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Rubenromao_BlogPosts module.
+[The Magento dependency injection mechanism](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/depend-inj.html) enables you to override the functionality of the RubenRomao_BlogPosts module.

 ### Layouts